Heinrich Boere: Early life

-War Crimes
+War crimes

-In 1943, Boere volunteered for the Sonderkommando Feldmeijer, a Dutch Waffen-SS.
+In 1943, Boere volunteered for the SS-Sonderkommando Feldmeijer, a Dutch Waffen-SS unit.
 Their primary task was assassinating dissidents, and those retaliating against the Nazi occupation of their country by acts of resistance.
 By the end, it would include anyone presumed to be connected to a dissident.
 This operation, codenamed 'Silbertanne' (Silver Fir), was responsible for 54 known killings, three of which Boere admitted to personally committing.
 Following attacks on German occupation forces and Dutch collaborators, the SS and Police Leader for the Netherlands, Hanns Albin Rauter, ordered the Sonderkommando to assassinate civilians presumed to be in some way connected to the resistance.

 Boere's first killing was committed in July 1944 when he and fellow SS member Jacobus Petrus Besteman received orders from the local Sicherheitsdienst (Security Service) office in Breda to murder a pharmacist named Fritz Hubert Ernst Bicknese, a father of twelve.
 Wearing civilian clothes, Boere and Besteman walked into Bicknese's pharmacy and asked him his identity.
 Upon a positive reply, Boere fired three shots into Bicknese's upper body, then Besteman fired several more shots as he lay on the floor.

 In September 1944, on a Sunday, Boere and Hendrik Kromhout arrived in Voorschoten at the home of Teun de Groot, a bicycle-shop owner and father of five children, who hid fugitives in his shop and was an acquaintance of anti-Nazi activists.
 As De Groot, still in his pyjamas, fumbled with his wallet to show his ID papers, Boere and Kromhout shot him.
 They then went to the apartment of Frans Willem Kusters, forced him into their car, and drove out of town.
 The pair falsely claimed that they had a flat tire, stopped the vehicle and shot Kusters.